nystrom/rivo/docs/design.md

 Since multiple functions may have the same name or overlapping names, parsing using these rules may be ambiguous.
 In this case, the compiler will report an error for any expression that cannot be parsed unambiguously.
 The programmer can usually resolve the error by adding parentheses.

-TODO: need to be more precise, need to allow overloading.
-**Invertible Functions**
+### Invertible functions
-Functions in Fretta can be declared to support several *modes* of evaluation.
+Functions in Ivo can be declared to support several *modes* of evaluation.
 Normal evaluation is referred to as *forward mode*.
 A function can be invoked in a *backward mode* by passing in its return value and optionally some arguments, yielding the other arguments.
 A function invoked in a backwards mode can be used as a *pattern* or to define a *stream*.
 A function that supports both forwards and backwards modes is called *invertible*.